Skip to main content

 • /driver/state should be IDLE

-• /driver/balancing/cellVoltages here you shoud read the voltages of the cells in the battery pack
+• /driver/balancing/cellVoltages — you should read the voltages of the cells in the battery pack

 note